What’s the first thing most SaaS founders do when they start searching for their first sales hire?

 4. They practice extreme ownership

-Extreme ownership is the practice of owning everything in your world and taking responsibility for the success of the company.
+Extreme ownership is the practice of owning everything in your world and taking responsibility for company's success.

 5. They’re flexible